Circulator: Stripline junction circulators

 Each of the two counter-rotating modes has its own resonant frequency.
 The two resonant frequencies are known as the split frequencies.
 The circulator operating frequency is set between the two split frequencies.

 These circulator types operate based on faraday rotation.
 Wave cancellation occurs when waves propagate with and against the circulator's direction of circulation.
 An incident wave arriving at any port is split equally into two waves.
 They propagate in each direction around the circulator with different phase velocities.
 When they arrive at the output port they have different phase relationships and thus combine accordingly.
 This combination of waves propagating at different phase velocities is how junction circulators fundamentally operate.

 The geometry of a stripline junction circulator comprises two ferrite disks or triangles separated by a stripline center conductor and sandwiched between two parallel ground planes.
 A stripline circulator is essentially a stripline center conductor sandwich on ferrite, between ground planes.
 That is, there is one ferrite disk above the stripline circuit and one ferrite disk below the stripline circuit.
 Stripline circulators do not have to be constructed with disk- or triangle-shaped ferrites; the ferrites can have almost any shape that has three-way symmetry.
 This is also true of the resonator (the center junction portion of the center conductor)- it can be any shape that has three-way symmetry, although there are electrical considerations.

 The ferrites are magnetized through their thicknesses, i.e., the static magnetic bias field is perpendicular to the plane of the device and the direction of signal propagation is transverse to the direction of the static magnetic field.
-Both ferrites are in the same static ad RF magnetic fields.
+Both ferrites are in the same static and RF magnetic fields.
 The two ferrites can be thought of as one continuous ferrite with an embedded stripline center conductor.
 For practical manufacturing reasons, the center conductor is not generally embedded in ferrite, so two discrete ferrites are used.
 The static magnetic bias field is typically provided by permanent magnets that are located external to the circulator ground planes.
 Magnetic shielding incorporated into the circulator design prevents detuning or partial demagnetization of the circulator in the presence of external magnetic fields or ferrous materials, and protects nearby devices from the effects of the circulator's static magnetic field.